TurtleEngr/libre-bib/src/doc/manual/libre-bib.md

 The DB packages, mariadb-client and mariadb-server, have been installed on the remote server (or local sever if you are doing this all on one server).
-Most likely the mariadbd process will already be runnng.
+Most likely the mariadbd process will already be running.
 Verify this with:

 > ps -fC mariadbd